RaghavSakhuja/Ksheer/README.md

 - Supply: supply raw materials to the company

 ### Additional Features:
+- The stock changes of raw materials and Products are automated using triggers.
+- Billing is automated.
+- Over 100 products categorized and arranged.
+- manage the procurement of all types of raw materials and their processing units.
+- locks provide safe transactions.
 - Each page has a back and a logout button.
 - The links on the header of each page can be used to go back to previous pages.
-- Search bars can search the table based on the first column
+- Search bars can search the table based on the first column.

 ## Setup